infradom/ebusd-config-brink-renovent-excellent-300/README.rst

-Obsolete --- Please use more recnet work from https://github.com/dstrigl/ebusd-config-brink-renovent-excellent-300
+Obsolete --- Please use more recent work from https://github.com/dstrigl/ebusd-config-brink-renovent-excellent-300
 ======================================
 ebusd for Brink Renovent Excellent 300
 ======================================